brontolinux/tf-mod-cfengine-server/README.md

 # tf-mod-cfengine-server

-Creates an internet-facing CFEngine server in AWS.
-This module creates a CFEngine server running in AWS on a Debian 10 instance.
+This module creates an internet-facing CFEngine server running in AWS on a Debian 10 instance.
 Spot instances are supported.

 See the [ARCHITECTURE document](ARCHITECTURE.md) for details.